 Criteria question Asses sment Optional comments Yes IP ld No (Max 250 characters) 1.
 More information has been placed in the public domain over the last two years (e.g. additional data sets are now available to the public).
-Asked again even if response in 2010 AEA was 'Yes'.
-2. More information is available via the publication scheme than was previously available under the Statement of Affairs.
+2. More information is continuously being made available via the publication scheme.
 Department only question.
 3. Using the Information Asset Register as a guide, the agency has achieved maximum disclosure of publishable information assets.
 (This is a requirement for departments.
 It is not a requirement for GOCs, local governments or other agencies, and they are not required to respond to this question.)